Permafrost/Tundra/SERVICES.md

   to the expected document, an assertion error will be thrown.
 * `$message` is an optional custom message to be used as the assertion error message if the assertion fails.
+* `$strict?` is an optional boolean indicating if key position is also required for document equality.
+Defaults to `false`.

 ---

 ### tundra.assertion.document:unequal

 Throws an assertion error if the expected and actual documents are equal.

 #### Inputs: